nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Deletes a specific meeting for a client.

-Format: `delete CLIENT_INDEX MEETING_INDEX`
+Format: `deleteMeeting client/ CLIENT_INDEX meeting/ MEETING_INDEX`

 - Deletes the meeting specified by `MEETING_INDEX` for the client specified by `CLIENT_INDEX`.
 Both indexes must be positive integers 1, 2, 3, …​.

 Example:

-- `delete 3 1` Deletes the first meeting for the third client.
+- `deleteMeeting client/ 1 meeting/ 1` Deletes the first meeting for the third client.

 ### Clearing all entries : `clear`